Hang (Lagwagon album)

 Hang is the eighth studio album by American punk rock band Lagwagon, released on October 28, 2014 on Fat Wreck Chords.
-It is their first in 9 years, following 2005’s Resolve and their first to feature current bassist Joe Raposo, who replaced former member Jesse Buglione.
+It is their first in 9 years, following 2005’s Resolve and their first to feature bassist Joe Raposo, who replaced at the time former member Jesse Buglione.
 The song "Drag" was originally released in 2011 in an acoustic version on frontman Joey Cape's solo album Doesn't Play Well with Others.
 In February and March 2015, the band performed at Soundwave festival in Australia.